Why are My RV's House Batteries Shorting Out

 I have a sneaking suspicion that the charging system is the problem with your RV.

 Join the Good Sam Club Today!
 Discounts, Tips, Tools & Much More!Maintenance Tip

 If you are going to keep your RV plugged in for long periods of time when not in use.
 You need to check the electrolyte level at least once a month.
 If it is low, you need to top it off with Distilled Water

 .
 Do not use tap water as it will cause corrosion to the plates in the battery and drastically shorten its life span.

-I am not going to go into the technical specs of what voltage and amps the converter is suppose to supply to the battery.
+I will not go into the technical specs of what voltage and amps the converter is supposed to supply to the battery.
 A good RV Technician (mechanic) will spot this problem very easily when they test the charging system.

 Wiring problems are not always easy to find.
-Sometimes these problems were caused by the factory when a worker has put a staple or metal fastener through one the wires in your RV.
-The RV Technician may have to run continuity tests on each of the circuits in your 12 volt system, until they find the short.
+Sometimes these problems were caused by the factory when a worker has put a staple or metal fastener through one of the wires in your RV.
+The RV Technician may have to run continuity tests on each of the circuits in your 12-volt system until they find the short.

 I hope that the information that I have provided will be helpful to you.
 The main point in all of this is that you need a good RV Technician to get to the root of the problem.

 If any of our visitors would like to add any information, they can click on the Click Here To Post Comments link at the bottom of this page.